GMDorneles/GMDorneles/README.md

 ## Hi there 👋
 My name is Gabrilly Maldonado, I'm from Brasil!
 ### I'm a Software Engineering student.
 I'm currently looking for opportunities that give me the chance to evolve my developer skills.
-The specific fields that are most interest to me include **CSS, PHP, JS (especifically Node JS, React, React Native).**
+The specific fields that are most interesting to me include **CSS, PHP, JS (especifically Node JS, React, React Native).**

 <!--